chrisgschon/docker-for-ds/README.md

 1. An ubuntu xenial container to run python code in Jupyter notebooks

-2. An MSSSQL Server linux container to host our dev database
+2. An MSSSQL Server linux container to host our  database

 Open a terminal in the root of the repo and run the following commands: